-Dr. Juliana Rowen Barton is a historian and curator whose research centers on the intersections of race, gender, and design.
-Through her work, she strives to make a more equitable museum experience and to reframe perspectives on familiar objects.
-Currently, she is a Lecturer in Architecture at the Weitzman School of Design and an ACLS Leading Edge Fellow at the Center for Craft.
+Juliana Rowen Barton, PhD is a historian and curator whose research centers on the intersections of race, gender, and design.
+Through her work, she strives to make a more equitable museum experience and to reframe perspectives on familiar objects and spaces.
+She has worked on exhibitions and programming at the Center for Craft, Philadelphia Museum of Art, Center for Architecture, and Museum of Modern Art.
 See more here.

 Zoë Greggs is an artist and a non-profit administrator who works as an Executive Assistant at the Maternity Care Coalition.
 She is a project curator specializing in community engagement for the Designing Motherhood project.